GraydonScates/mern-passport-app-2/README.md

 Built following the tutorial at https://blog.bitsrc.io/build-a-login-auth-app-with-mern-stack-part-1-c405048e3669 with added extras by me, listed below

 Customizations:
-    Replaced Class components with Functional components
+    -Replaced Class components with Functional components
-    Replaced Redux with Context
+    -Replaced Redux with Context
-    Replaced CSS with Material UI
+    -Replaced CSS with Material UI